 The larger companies that offer mortgage loans still rely on FICO, but to find out what tools they use to determine your score, you can ask before proceeding with applications.

-At least 2,200 lenders consider their scoring model to approve or disapprove loans, including some of the largest banking institutions in the U.S. Likewise, you should know that most lenders use VantageScore and FICO to evaluate your credit score.
+At least 2,200 lenders consider their scoring model to approve or disapprove loans, including some of the largest banking institutions (or minor ones like Viva Payday Loans) in the U.S. Likewise, you should know that most lenders use VantageScore and FICO to evaluate your credit score.

 It is important to note that mortgage lenders such as Alterra Mortgage Loans, Fannie Mae, Carrington Mortgage Services, Freddy Mac, Quicken Loans, and New American Funding do not use VantageScore to evaluate credit scores.

 Factors to Consider maintaining a Good VantageScore Credit Score

 To access a mortgage loan in the coming months, you must assess your credit score.
 To maintain a good score, you should:

 - Keep your balances paid.